hnu-esnl/AutoToolMD/README.md

 # AutoToolMD
 The codebase contains source code and executable packages for automotive software automated architecture refactoring tool called AutoToolMD.
+AutoToolMD only supports running on Windows operating systems.

 * In the Architecture refactoring folder of the source code, `main.py` runs the code for the tool interface.
 `getInformation.py` gets the schema element code for processing the arxml file of the car software.